Shopify/hydrogen-v1/packages/hydrogen-ui/README.md

 To enable GraphQL autocompletion for the Storefront API in your IDE:

 1. Add `graphql` and [GraphQL-config](https://www.graphql-config.com/docs/user/user-installation) by running `yarn add --dev graphql graphql-config`
-1. Create a [GraphQL config file](https://www.graphql-config.com/docs/user/user-usage) at the root of your code.
+2. Create a [GraphQL config file](https://www.graphql-config.com/docs/user/user-usage) at the root of your code.
 For example, `.graphqlrc.yml`
-1. Add a [`schema`](https://www.graphql-config.com/docs/user/user-schema) and point it to Hydrogen-UI's bundled schema for the Storefront API.
+3. Add a [`schema`](https://www.graphql-config.com/docs/user/user-schema) and point it to Hydrogen-UI's bundled schema for the Storefront API.
 For example:

 ```yml
 # .graphqlrc.yml
 schema: node_modules/@shopify/hydrogen-ui/storefront.schema.json
 ```

+4. Install a GraphQL extension in your IDE; for example, the [GraphQL extension for VSCode](https://marketplace.visualstudio.com/items?itemName=GraphQL.vscode-graphql)

 GraphQL autocompletion and validation will now work in `.graphql` files or in [`gql`](https://github.com/apollographql/graphql-tag) template literals!